tdongsi/tdongsi.github.io/source/_posts/SQL/2016-03-17-sql-unit-incremental-data-update.markdown

 In the last [blog post](/blog/2016/03/16/sql-unit-functional-tests/), I go over evolution of functional testing in data mart projects.
 In functional tests, we deploy the data marts, run all the DDL, DML and ETL scripts, and, then, execute a bunch of SQL test queries to validate the tables.

-That kind of testing would be sufficient if the inputs of the ETL are snapshot tables: data extracted by the ETL scripts are the latest snapshot of the data.
+That kind of testing could be sufficient if the inputs of the ETL are snapshot tables: data extracted by the ETL scripts are from the latest snapshot of the data.
-Preparing this snapshot might be expensive, especially for daily ETLs, since those tables have to be truncated and reloaded with latest data.
+Preparing this snapshot might be expensive, especially for daily ETLs, since those tables will be truncated and reloaded with latest data.
-This can be every inefficient since out of millions of records for twenty years of historical data, less than one percent of those will be updated over a day interval.
+This can be every inefficient since out of billions of records for twenty years of historical data, less than one percent of those will be updated over a day interval.
 Therefore, for performance reasons, the ETLs usually perform **incremental data update**.
 Some characteristics of "incremental data update" are as follows: